coaching, Get ready, homework

 Help your child develop the homework habit

+I suggest you create some regular time for your child to practice the skills that they are mastering in the classroom.
+Make it a time and place where you are available to support them, and give them your undivided attention when necessary.
 I guess we all agree that the younger the child, the less time the child should be expected to spend on homework.
-A general rule of thumb is that children do 10 minutes of homework for each year level – but I personally think homework should be capped at about an hour for children under the age of 12.
+A general rule of thumb is that children do 10 minutes of homework for each year level – but you decide with your child what works best for you both.

 Have established homework routines.
 Establish clear routines around homework, including when and where homework gets done.
 Daily routines not only make homework go more smoothly, but also foster a homework habit your child will continue to use later at high school and university.

 Your child should get in the habit of doing homework at the same time every day.
 Some children need a break right after school to get some exercise and have a snack.
 Others need to start homework right after school while they are still in school mode.
 In general, it is a good idea to get homework completed as soon as possible, either before dinner or straight after, so they are not too tired.
 The later it gets, the more tired the child becomes and the slower the homework gets done.
+Again, find a mutually agreed upon solution with your child.

 Build in breaks for when they need them.
 Discuss with your child how long the breaks will last and what will be done during the breaks.
 Keep them short.
 Here are more ideas on creating breaks when your child is reluctant to work with you.